Jungyoonlim/unfold/README.md

 # What Unfold does
-- Automate UV unwrapping for 3D modeling (in interior design, games, 3d art, ar/vr, architecture, engineering, product design etc)
+- Automate UV unwrapping for 3D models (in interior design, games, 3d art, ar/vr, architecture, engineering, product design etc)

 ## What is UV-ing?